In a perfect world, B2B marketing begins with picking the right clients to market to and serving them the right message, every single time.

 There are five primary stages to account-based marketing that work hand-in-hand with inbound marketing.
 Let’s walk through each and detail how you can conduct ABM in a human-friendly way.

-In large sales -- where ABM is typically used -- buying decisions are generally made by numerous individuals within a company.
+In sales where ABM is typically used, buying decisions are generally made by numerous individuals within a company.
 ABM helps establish a relationship with each potential buyer and engages them in the purchase decision.

 At the expand stage, creating unique, company-specific content that interests each potential buyer within the organization is important.
 Whether your product is for marketers, operations leaders, or anyone else, ensuring that you identify and engage with everyone in the buying decision is crucial to winning a customer.

 Consider the challenges each of your stakeholders faces in order to create compelling content.
 For example, Finance may be concerned with pricing, while Operations might be focused on user access, ease of use, and security.
 With this context, you can create targeted content and interactions that match each individual's concerns and challenges.

 Here’s where sales and marketing come together and join the party to engage with stakeholders across various channels.
 For example, if one of your stakeholders prefers email, then equipping salespeople to reach out to that person with a helpful and relevant message can get a conversation started.
 This stage is largely about developing relationships with and getting to know all the buyers who will make the final decision.